connar/connar.github.io/content/posts/bypassingspeakeasy.md

 >
 > - While the names of variables in a C struct might change or be renamed in a new SDK (at compilation time), the binary offset (like `0x60` for the PEB or `0x18` for the LDR) is a hardcoded constant in the Windows Kernel's own source code.
 If we take a look at the dissasembly of any internal Windows function that accesses the PEB, we will see instructions like `mov rax, gs:[60h]`, `mov rax, [rax+18h]`.
 >
 > - These are the exact raw offsets we will use in our new mathematical PEB walk.
-The kernel doe snot know the name Ldr, it only knows that the pointer it needs is 24 bytes (`0x18`) from the start of the PEB.0
+The kernel doe snot know the name Ldr, it only knows that the pointer it needs is 24 bytes (`0x18`) from the start of the PEB.

 Here is an additional explanation of the code, before we move into the full sample:
 ```c